Effective January 1, 2018

 h.
 A Recreational Competitor TUE granted by USADA may be revoked by USADA upon adequate notice to the Recreational Competitor in the event an NGB, International Federation, WADA or other sports organization demonstrates with compelling evidence that the RCTUE has resulted in or is likely to result in an unfair competitive advantage over fellow competitors by the Recreational Competitor.

-International-Level Athletes and National-Level Athletes may appeal a TUE denial to WADA according to applicable rules and instructions set forth in the Code, ISTUE and WADA TUE Guidelines.4
+International-Level Athletes may appeal a TUE denial to WADA or CAS according to applicable rules and instructions set forth in the Code, ISTUE and WADA TUE Guidelines.

 In the case of any TUE denial, an Athlete will be provided a detailed explanation as to why their TUE application did not meet the ISTUE criteria.
 Any Athlete may request further information about a denial, and may request a medical review from USADA by contacting USADA in writing.
 In response to a request for medical review USADA may: (a) determine whether an RCTUE may be appropriate, (b) determine whether additional information should be submitted by the Athlete, (c) determine whether additional testing should be required of the Athlete, (d) request written authorization from the Athlete to contact the Athlete’s physician(s) or other healthcare providers and/or obtain information from the physician(s) or healthcare provider(s), (e) request that the Athlete explain any aspect of his application, file or request that is unclear, (f) inform the Athlete that no further review of the current TUE application will be made but that a further application may be made if additional information is included in the application, (g) re-submit the application to another TUEC, (h) inform the Athlete in writing that no further action will be taken on his TUE application at this time, or (i) any combination of the foregoing.

-If a Non-National Athlete, who is not a Recreational Competitor has submitted a complete TUE application and all appropriate and requested documentation, is not satisfied by USADA’s TUE decision, and if a medical review of USADA’s TUE decision has been requested and has not, within twenty-one (21) days of the request for review, resulted in the granting of a TUE, the Non-National Athlete may appeal USADA’s TUE decision through a request for arbitration pursuant to the USADA Protocol for Olympic and Paralympic Movement Testing.
-Any request for a medical review of a USADA decision denying a TUE to a Non-National Athlete must be made within ten (10) days of the denial by USADA.
-Any request for arbitration must be filed within twenty-one (21) days of USADA’s refusal to reverse a TUE denial upon the Non-National Athlete’s request for medical review of the TUE decision.
+If a National-Level Athlete or a Non-National Athlete, who has submitted a complete TUE application and all appropriate and requested documentation, is not satisfied by USADA’s TUE decision, and if a medical review of USADA’s TUE decision has been requested and has not, within twenty-one (21) days of the request for review, resulted in the granting of a TUE, the National-Level Athlete or Non-National Athlete may appeal USADA’s TUE decision through a request for arbitration pursuant to the USADA Protocol for Olympic and Paralympic Movement Testing.
+Any request for a medical review of a USADA decision denying a TUE to a National-Level Athlete or Non-National Athlete must be made within ten (10) days of the denial by USADA.
+Any request for arbitration must be filed within twenty-one (21) days of USADA’s refusal to reverse a TUE denial upon the National-Level Athlete’s or Non-National Athlete’s request for medical review of the TUE decision.

 7) Effective Date